CancerDataAggregator/CDA-HelpDesk/docs/ETL/ETL.md

 </tr>
 </table>

-Much like the Subjects file, the transformation of the Files file includes creating a top **File** level of data which correlates to the **File** entity as defined by the CCDH model.
-From there, the case information is used to create **Subject** entities as well as **ResearchSubject** entities, and transformations to the fields are changed to align best with the CCDH model.
+Much like the Subjects file, the transformation of the Files file includes creating a top **File** level of data which correlates to the **File** entity as defined by the [CDA model](../Schema/overview_mapping.md).
+From there, the case information is used to create **Subject** entities as well as **ResearchSubject** entities, and transformations to the fields are changed to align best with the CDA model.
 At the end of this transformation step, each entry within the **Subject** is still representative of a case, now known as a **ResearchSubject**, but has **Subject** level information (just like in the Subjects file transformation).
 A simplified example of an entry is given below in Table 4.

 <table>
     <caption><b>Table 4</b></caption>